mcrute/pydora/README.rst

     username = your username
     password = your password

+**default_audio_quality**
-**default_audio_quality** can be one of 'lowQuality', 'mediumQuality' (default), or 'highQuality'.
+  Default audio quality to request from the API; can be one of `lowQuality`, `mediumQuality` (default), or `highQuality`.
 If the preferred audio quality is not available for the device specified, then the next-highest bitrate stream that Pandora supports for the chosen device will be used.